mooseclub/macintosh-/README.md

 it has 128 KB of ram which means it today’s graphics designing tools required a good GPU, at least 8 GB RAM and storage since they are heavy applications.
 In 4GB, there will be much of lags, stutters & frequent crashes of the laptop. it also comes with a 	3+1⁄2 inch floppy disk for more remvoable storage spaace. when it comes to display macintosh was king in the department having a 9 in (23 cm) monochrome, 512 × 342 display

+#hp laptop
+*As we move away from the past its time to look at the hp laptop* **IT has 16 gb of ram**
+237 gb of storage
+it uses a AMD ryzen 5 7520u with radeon grapics 2.80 GHz processor.

+you be the judge dear audience which is better?